• Skip to primary navigation

 Feeling Despondent • Most readers will not bother to click on the link which leads to the rehearsal videos for each individual voice—and that makes me feel downcast, because those videos took a long time to create!
 (I’m actually embarrassed to admit how long they took.)

 No Such Thing As Neutral • Everything done in the liturgical sphere communicates something—everything.
 There’s no such thing as “neutral.”
 For instance, in the pre-conciliar rite (a.k.a.
-MISSALE VETUSTUM or Extraordinary Form), he who would proclaim Sacred Scripture at Mass first vested in special clothing and said special prayers in preparation.
+MISSALE VETUSTUM or EXTRAORDINARY FORM), he who would proclaim Sacred Scripture at Mass first vested in special clothing and said special prayers in preparation.
 But Father McManus and his fellow ‘agents of renewal’ deliberately eliminated that, insisting that lay people walk up to the sanctuary, not having carefully put on special vestments and not having said special prayers in preparation.
 Moreover, in the pre-conciliar rite, Sacred Scripture was only proclaimed at Mass by one who had dedicated his entire life to God by taking vows of poverty, chastity, and obedience.
-Whether we like it or not, all this communicates something.
+Whether we like it or not, all this communicated something (even subliminally).

-Lay People Not To Blame • Catholics in the 1970s did what they were told by the clergy.
-It’s difficult to blame them for obeying legitimate authority.
+Congregations Not Blameworthy • Catholics in the 1970s did what they were told by the clergy.
+It’s silly to blame them for obeying legitimate authority.
 As insane as it sounds, people like Frederick McManus were considered ‘experts’ in the sacred liturgy.
-When the MCMANUS COMMITTEE declared that the public proclamation of Sacred Scripture isn’t really important enough to require special vestments, special preparatory prayers, and reservation to ministers who have dedicated their life to God—that communicates something (even subliminally).
+When the MCMANUS COMMITTEE declared that the public proclamation of Sacred Scripture isn’t really important enough to require special vestments, special preparatory prayers, and reservation to ministers who have dedicated their life to God—that communicates something.
 And then we wonder why many Catholics no longer consider Sacred Scripture inerrant?

 1980s • Imagine you were an adult in the 1980s.
-You had little choice except to believe the ‘experts’ because the Internet didn’t exist, and libraries in your neighborhood weren’t likely to contain Catholic liturgical documents.
+You had little choice except to believe the ‘experts’ because the INTERNET didn’t exist yet and libraries in your neighborhood weren’t likely to contain Catholic liturgical documents.
 (Even if you had such documents, they were most likely written in Latin.)
 Consider what Father McManus said about Hand-Communion.
 Writing in 1987, Father McManus—without presenting a shred of evidence or supporting documentation—made the following claim about receiving Holy Communion in the hand:

 “Communion in the hand, besides being a more active, committed, and mature sign of sharing in the Lord’s body, has proved to be a more reverent mode of communicating.”